 Field of Research (FoR) classification

-Field of Research codes (FoRs) are managed by the Australian and New Zealand Standard Research Classification (ANZSRC) and are used to categorise research, researchers and their outputs into specific disciplines.
+Field of Research (FoR) codes are managed by the Australian and New Zealand Standard Research Classification (ANZSRC) and are used to categorise research, researchers and their outputs into specific disciplines.
 FoR codes have recently undergone review and consultation across the sector, which resulted in the release of revised and updated codes in June 2020.

-These new codes have been progressively implemented across relevant systems, for example, internal facing systems such Charles Sturt Research Output (CRO), Research Master (MyResearch)and external systems such as those used by the Australian Research Council (ARC), National Health and Medical Research Council (NHMRC), and Australian Bureau of Statistics (ABS).
+These new codes have been progressively implemented across relevant systems, for example, internal facing systems such Charles Sturt Research Output (CRO), Research Master (MyResearch) and external systems such as those used by the Australian Research Council (ARC), National Health and Medical Research Council (NHMRC), and Australian Bureau of Statistics (ABS).

 FoR disciplines are divided into three ‘nested’ categories of six, four and two digits.
 For example:

 - the six-digit FoR code, 410102 – Ecological impacts of climate change and ecological adaptation,

 - nests into the four-digit FoR code, 4101 – Climate change impacts and adaptation,